google/graphicsfuzz/docs/glsl-fuzz-develop.md

 follow the [documentation](https://github.com/google/amber) to build the plain Android native executable, `amber_ndk`, and push it to your device under `/data/local/tmp/`.

+* The build instructions assume a Bash shell; on Windows, you can use the Git Bash shell.

 ### Build the OpenGL worker (gles-worker)